jennifer-spillane/gain_loss/pipeline_dev/filtering_notes.md

 ### 1 stddev below the median and at least 4.0 tpm

-Number of transcripts above threshold: 111,913 (lost  contigs)
+Number of transcripts above threshold: 111,913 (20,090 lost  contigs)

 Busco score with transrate 1 stddev and 4.0 tpm filtering:
 - C:93.2% [S:58.8%, D:34.4%], F:4.2%, M:2.6%, n:978